2022 Highland Council election: Previous election

+Electoral system

+The election used the 21 wards created under the Local Governance (Scotland) Act 2004, with 74 councillors being elected.
+Each ward elected either 3 or 4 members, using the single transferable vote (STV) electoral system – a form of proportional representation – where candidates are ranked in order of preference.

 Composition

 Since the previous election, there were several changes in the composition of the council.
 A number were changes to the political affiliation of councillors, including SNP councillors Calum MacLeod, Maxine Smith, Pauline Munro and Liz MacDonald who resigned from the party to become independents and independent councillor Donnie Mackay who resigned from the independent administration to join the Conservatives.
 Independent councillor Andrew Baxter was removed from the independent administration and initially continued under the designation "Real Independent" before joining the Conservatives.
 SNP councillor Ken Gowans resigned from the party to become an independent in 2017 before subsequently rejoining the party the following year.

 In total, nine by-elections were held and resulted in an independent gain from the Liberal Democrats, a Liberal Democrats gain from the SNP, an SNP gain from the Liberal Democrats, an SNP hold, an independent hold, an independent gain from the Conservatives, two Liberal Democrats gains from independents and an SNP gain from the Conservatives.
 Independent councillor Ben Thompson resigned from the council in November 2021 and Tom Heggie, also an independent councillor, died in February 2022 which left vacancies on the council which would not be filled as they occurred less than six months before the election.